 Sitting in-between are Gen X workers.
 These employees are excited about the flexibility new workplace methodologies can provide, as long as it contributes to a healthy work-life balance.

 The eldest members of Gen Z are finishing college and entering the workforce now.
 Spearman says her team is still learning about the work style of Gen Z, but it is clear they are agile self-motivators.
-Personal development is a constant in their lives, and they need space for it in their
+Personal development is a constant in their lives, and they need space for it in their future workplaces.

 The question Spearman’s team aims to solve for each workplace client is: How can one workplace support, encourage, grow and—most importantly–appeal to all of the generations in the current workforce?
 Spearman says an agile workplace design methodology encompasses six key principles: